Ulick de Burgh, 1st Marquess of Clanricarde: Great Hunger

-Lord Clanricarde was a substantial landowner in County Galway, with his Norman-descended family having their seat at Portumna Castle.
-During the years of the Great Hunger in Ireland, his record was mixed.
-A supporter of the British Whigs and a sitting member of the Russell Ministry, his principal aim was upholding the interests of the Anglo-Irish landowning class.
+Clanricarde was a substantial landowner in County Galway, with his Norman-descended family having their seat at Portumna Castle.
+During the years of the Great Famine, his record was mixed.
+A supporter of the Whigs and a sitting member of the first Russell ministry, his principal aim was upholding the interests of the Protestant Ascendancy.

 Although he did not initiate mass clearances of destitute tenants from the estates, as Lord Palmerston and Lord Lansdowne were notoriously known for, there were more small-scale displacements over a longer period of time.
 Clanricarde was the Crown's Lord Lieutenant of Galway during the Famine and did not condemn the large-scale evictions by his fellow Galway landowners, John Gerrard (and his wife Marcella Netterville) at Ballinlass, Christopher St George at Connemara and Patrick Blake at Tully.

 On the other hand, Clanricarde highlighted, in his correspondence with Russell and the Whig administration in Ireland, the plight of starving tenants.
 He advocated a paternalistic state intervention, rather than a purely laissez-faire approach.
 He suggested state-sponsored public works and land drainage and sought to have corn depots set up in Loughrea and Portumna to distribute food.
 He donated some monies to local relief committees.
 Clanricarde also financially assisted the emigration of poor tenants; this issue is controversial due to the fact that it still meant the displacement of the native population from the land, but supporters argue that it would have at least saved more lives (Charles Trevelyan opposed such programmes).
 Lord Clanricarde did not initiate any private work schemes on the estates under his control for tenants, like some neighbouring landlords, nor did he improve agriculture on the estates.

 Family

-Lord Clanricarde married Harriet Canning (13 April 1804 – 8 January 1876), daughter of Prime Minister George Canning, on 4 April 1825 at Gloucester Lodge in Brompton.
+Lord Clanricarde married Harriet Canning (13 April 1804 – 8 January 1876), daughter of Prime Minister George Canning and his wife Joan Canning, 1st Viscountess Canning, on 4 April 1825 at Gloucester Lodge in Brompton.
 The couple had seven children: